-This article will draw on the latest data and statistics on data breaches, exploring the most common types of attacks, their causes, impacts across industries, and effective strategies for prevention.
+This article will draw on the latest data and statistics on data breaches, exploring the most common types of attacks, their causes, impacts across industries, and practical strategies for prevention.

 Data Breach Statistics 2024: Key Insights and Alarming Trends